sgmurphy/wordpress-plugins/wcboost-variation-swatches/readme.txt

 1. Manage attribute swatches in each variable product

 == Changelog ==

+= 1.0.17 =
+- Fix a CSS issue with Divi builder.
+* Ensured compatibility with WooCommerce 8.9

 = 1.0.16 =
 * Improve compatibility with themes and other plugins.